The Landwell Reed Knife

 There are advantages and disadvantages to this style of sharpening

 - Advantages.
 The knife will be INCREDIBLY SHARP!
 I find this method makes my knives sharper than anything else I have tried.
 I remember the first time I tried this method I had the stupid idea to rub the knife along my arm to see if it would shave my arm hair…. it did.
 I had a 3 inch bald square on my arm until it grew back.
 The burr at the tip will be very thin, and malleable.

 - Disadvantage.
 The burr will be very thin and need to be sharpened very regularly.
 I usually use the strop to touch up the burr every few minutes while I am working.
 I can sharpen the blade in this way a dozen times while making a few reeds.
 It does not take long one you have the process down, but some reed makers may not have the patience for this sort of thing.

 I really like the shape of the handles of the Landwell reed knives, I find it to be ergonomically pleasing and helps to balance the weight of the knife.
 The greater mass toward the back of the handle places the center of gravity closer to the base of the blade.
 I find this to be important when holding a reed knife for many hours a day.
 Any oboist will spend many hours holding, scraping with, and sharpening knives and while the overall weight of reed knives tends not to be much, the balance can play an important part in comfort over time.

-Landwell reed knives are made with quality materials and workership which is reflected in their somewhat high price.
-I highly suggest them to reed makers looking for a light weight double hollow ground knife.
-I suggest them to my own students who have progressed past beginning stages of oboe reed making.
+Landwell reed knives are made with quality materials and workmanship which is reflected in their somewhat high price.
+I highly suggest them to reed makers looking for a lightweight double hollow ground knife.
+I suggest them to my own students who have progressed past the beginning stages of oboe reed making.